-Description: As in Option 1, flooding along the Clontygar Stream is a largely as a result of the Owenass backing up into Healion's field and up the stream channel.
+Description: As in Option 1 and 2A, flooding along the Clontygar Stream is a largely as a result of the Owenass backing up into Healion's field and up the stream channel.
 This also causes the drains and pipes which flow into the Clontygar to back up.
-In Option 2A, the defence line provides protection to the surrounding properties from this flooding.
-It also ensures that Irishtown road - a key access route- is not flooded.
-The presence of the Option 2A defences does increase water levels along the Clontygar as flood waters are contained and there is also an increase in flood extents in greenfield areas.
-Levels in Option 2A along the Clontygar increase by approximately 0.3m compared to the current scenario.
+In Option 2B, the defence line provides protection to the surrounding properties from this flooding.
+It also ensures that Irishtown road - a key access route-is not flooded.
+The presence of the Option 2B defences does increase water levels along the Clontygar as flood waters are contained and there is also an increase in flood extents in greenfield areas.
+Levels in Option 2B along the Clontygar increase by approximately 0.25m compared to the current scenario.

 Benefits: The proposed defence line protects many and a key access route.
 The area where flooding is increased is green space which has no key risk receptors.
-While levels do increase in Option 2A along the Clontygar there is potential for further work and assessment to reduce this by adding a flap valve on the Irishtown road culvert to prevent backwater from the Owenass river.
-Levels increase by 5cm in Option 2A when a flap valve is put in place compared to the current level.
+While levels do increase in Option 2B along the Clontygar there is potential for further work and assessment to reduce this by adding a flap valve on the Irishtown road culvert to prevent backwater from the Owenass river.
+Levels increase by 5cm in Option 2B when a flap valve is put in place compared to the current level.

-Constraints: The Davitt Road area is known to have sewer capacity and flooding issues, including backing up of systems/surcharge and flooding resulting from pluvial sources.
-Some of the most vulnerable properties have had individual property protection measures installed to prevent reoccurrence of the 2015/2016 & 2017 flood events.
-Additional flood water being stored or the addition of flap valves to discharges will require further detailed assessments and the development of a solution as required in conjunction with Irish Water.
+Constraints: The Davitt Road area is known to have significant stormwater flooding issues, including backing up of systems and flooding resulting from pluvial sources.
+The additional flood water being stored or adding a flap valve will require further assessment and a solution to minimise this increase will need to be prepared in conjunction with Irish Water.